-Agricultural employees suffer from a fatal injury incidence of roughly 7 times the industry average, The fatality incidence for the construction sector is nearly double the industry average but still one-third that of agriculture.
-While agriculture's fatality incidence level remains very high it needs to be noted that the trend led double the construction.
+Agricultural employees suffer from a fatal injury incidence of roughly 7 times the industry average.
+The fatality incidence for the construction sector is nearly double the industry average but still one-third that of agriculture.
+While agriculture's fatality incidence level remains very high it needs to be noted that the trend is downward.